canonical/github-runner-image-builder-operator/README.md

 Charmhub package name: operator-template
 More information: https://charmhub.io/is-charms-template

-Describe your charm in one or two sentences.
+TODO: Describe your charm in one or two sentences.

 ## Other resources